 Just like adults, children also have their fair share of daily demands, worries and concerns.
-When I look back on my childhood, I can see that I had more than my fair share.
+When I look back on my own childhood, I can see that I had more than my fair share.

-Children tend to worry about fitting in.
+I wasn’t completely oblivious.
+Perhaps on some level there was an element of understanding.
+That children worry about fitting in.
 They worry about adolescence, about peer pressure.
 They may also worry about being bullied in school.
 Not making the school team or house captain may be seen by some as character building, but to a child, those disappointments seem like the end of the world.

 But it is possible that if children don’t handle their worries, they will struggle to handle their worries effectively as adults.
 Sadly, I have experiences of how traits from childhood can spill over into adult life.